Go Back Go Back

 With the tools he has acquired, he now also thinks about helping others in challenging circumstances.
 "From now on, with this training, I intend to always apply the knowledge and also help people in need," Petelson Adão Leitão states with conviction.

-Text and photograph: Dorivaldo Caetano, Social Media Associate
+Text: Dorivaldo Caetano, Social Media Associate